 Objective Of Vidya Lakshmi Portal Education Loan Scheme

 The basic objective of the scheme is to provide easy and effective system of getting educational loans so that no student leaves his or her education mid-way due to lack of funds.
+It also enables students living in remote areas but aspiring for higher education in fields such as medical, technical or management to apply for education loans online.

 Benefits of Vidya Lakshmi Portal Education Loan Scheme